vladbortnik/recipe-web-app/README.md

   - `Internal DNS resolution` between containers

 - **Load Balancer**:
-  - Deployed multiple instances (web1, web2, web3) of the web app using Docker Compose
+  - Deployed multiple instances (`web1`, `web2` and `web3`) of the web app using Docker Compose
-  - Implemented load balancing with Nginx to distribute incoming requests across multiple instances
+  - Configured for `Load Balancer` (e.g., Nginx, Apache) to distribute incoming requests across multiple instances
   - Ensured continuous application availability by routing traffic to healthy instances
-  - Demonstrated fault tolerance in a multi-instance environment
+  - Demonstrated `fault tolerance` in a multi-instance environment
   - Improved user experience with faster response times

 - **Production Deployment with Gunicorn**:
-  - The application is served using `Gunicorn`, which allows for handling multiple requests concurrently, improving performance and reliability in a production environment
+  - The application is served using `Gunicorn`, which allows for handling `multiple requests concurrently`, improving performance and reliability in a production environment
   - `Gunicorn` can be easily configured to work with various worker types and settings to optimize performance based on the deployment needs

 <br>

-### `Security`
+### `SECURITY`

 - **Password Encryption**: Utilizes Flask-Bcrypt to hash and securely store user passwords.
 - **Environment Variables**: Manages sensitive information such as the secret key using environment variables to avoid hardcoding credentials.
 - **Access Control**: Protects routes to ensure that only Authenticated Users can access certain pages and perform specific actions.
 - **CSRF Protection**: Uses Flask-WTF to include CSRF (Cross-Site Request Forgery) Tokens in Forms, preventing Unauthorized Actions from being executed.
-- **Network Segregation**: Implemented Docker network isolation by creating separate `frontend` and `backend networks`.
+- **Network Segregation**: Implemented Docker network isolation by creating separate frontend and backend networks.

 <br>